aivarannamaa/pipkin/README.rst

 Supports both `upip-compatible packages <https://docs.micropython.org/en/latest/reference/packages.html>`_, and regular pip-compatible packages.

-By default it prefers packages at micropython.org-s index.
+By default it prefers micrpython-lib packages at https://micropython.org/pi/v2/index.json.
 If the package or the required version is not found there, then it turns to PyPI.

 Unlike some of the package managers for MicroPython and CircuitPython, pipkin keeps a minimal set of package